Haggle1996/RevolutionPack/NOTES.md

 - Update More Planets
 - Turn off Edit Mode on HQM
 - Enviromine causes RotaryCraft blocks to lose metadata on fall
+- Add more ways to deal with raw ore

 #Pack changes